Introduction

 Course requirements provide a foundation for students in S&TS, covering key questions and relevant research methods:

-Each student must successfully complete, prior to their A-exams, a one semester seminar, S&TS 7111, intended as an introduction to the field as a whole.
-Each student also must complete a one-semester seminar on methods, and at least four additional S&TS courses that broadly cover the field.
-A total of at least four of the courses taken during a student's first year should be designated as S&TS.
+Each student must successfully complete, prior to their A-exams, a one semester seminar, STS 7111, intended as an introduction to the field as a whole.
+Each student also must complete a one-semester seminar on methods, STS 6311, and at least five additional S&TS courses, for a total of seven, that broadly cover the field.
+A total of at least four of the courses taken during a student's first year should be designated as STS, this includes STS 7111 and STS 6311.

 All students will be expected to achieve a level of competence in one foreign language sufficient for reading the literature in the student's research area.
 It will be up to the special committee to decide how this competence should be demonstrated.
 Additional languages may be required at the discretion of the special committee.